 - During testing or emergency periods.
 For example, while our crews are restoring power after a storm.

 - When we need to buy energy to supplement or replace the power that our own generation resources produce.
-If energy prices on the wholesale market are higher than our own power-generation costs, we control the flow of electricity to help keep costs under control—which helps to keep our rates affordable.
+If energy on the wholesale market is selling at higher prices, we control to reduce demand and to control costs—which helps to keep our service affordable.